elia/inesita-rb.github.io/_includes/application.md

 ).mount_to($document.body)
 ```

 This is where we configure all parts of our application, and where we mount it.
+This application will use `Router` object as a router, `Store` object as a store and `Layout` as a layout.
-In this case all application lives in `<body>`.
+In this case application will mount in `<body></body>`.